KivalEvan/BeatSaber-JSMap/README.md

   its definition.
 - Top-level function shall use regular function.
 - No third-party dependencies shall be used outside of examples, extensions, and tests.
-(Exception when absolutely necessary is Deno standard library)
+(Exception when absolutely necessary is Deno standard module)
 - Avoid circular imports.

 ## Planned